Robert A. Loeb - Practicing in State and Federal Criminal Law

 Some criminal activities are classified as both misdemeanors and felonies, depending on the circumstances involved.
 Repeated criminal activities may be elevated to the level of a felony.
 Other criminal activities because of the gravity of the harm inflicted become felony charges.
 Drug crime, for example, becomes a felony depending on the quantity and type of drugs in possession.
 Grand theft is a felony and usually involves a value of property over $400-$500.

-To arrange a consultation to discuss your concerns regarding felony charges, please call 312-445-9086 or use our online quick contact email.
+To arrange a consultation to discuss your concerns regarding felony charges with our Chicago criminal defense attorney, please call 312-368-0611 or use our online quick contact email.